Greetings Dear Readers,

 G.T.Dave’s Kombucha is raw and unpasteurized.
 You can also use it to start a home brew.
 I don’t receive any money for saying this.

-Being warming in its thermal nature (click here and scroll down to see my Thermal Nature of Foods Chart), kombucha helps the Spleen system which prefers Yang (warming) food and drink.
+Being warming in its thermal nature, kombucha helps the Spleen system which prefers Yang (warming) food and drink.
 The Spleen system is often weak because of the Liver imbalances where the over-burdened Liver “attacks” the Spleen.
 So kombucha tea helps both organ systems.
 Warming food and drinks such as kombucha also help those is transition from a more meat and dairy type diet which is more warm to a vegan or raw vegan diet which is more cooling.
 The effervescent quality of the drink resembles soda pop and is used by many to overcome the craving for pop drinks.
 It is a sweet-tasting drink but the sugar content is very low (7 grams per 250mL).

 When the energy of the Spleen and Stomach improves, the side-effect is better immunity.
 In TCM, immunity relates to the Metal element which governs the Lungs.
 In the Five-Element cycle, The Earth element (Spleen and Stomach) is the “mother” of Metal (Lungs and Large Intestine).
 So when the Spleen and Stomach are healthier and stronger, they send their extra energy to nourish the Lungs to build “Defensive Qi” to fight off external pathogens such as colds and flus.